 Metro Detroit traffic: Road updates this A.M.

-Before you head out of the door for your morning commute, here are some traffic updates to keep on the radar: Gas Prices: Overall for the state gas is down 6 cents from last week according to AAA.
-The daily average for Michigan this week, $2.50 Future Construction: M-5 Southbound lanes will be closed between Maple Rd and 12 Mile Rd starting Saturday 7am for resurfacing work.
+Before you head out of the door for your morning commute, here are some traffic updates to keep on the radar: 1) COUTNDOWN TO CLOSURE - M-5 southbound lanes closed in just 2 days!
+All southbound M-5 lanes will close from Maple to 12 Mile beginning Saturday.
+The closure will last 3-4 weeks while crews repair 3 miles of pavement.

 Start the conversation, or Read more at WXYZ.